-Affordable housing in NYC is something everyone wants but few find.
+Affordable housing in NYC is something everyone wants but few finds.
 It’s especially so for buyers as most of the cities affordable housing options are geared towards renters.
 However, there are a few options, one of which is HDFC co-ops.
-These types of co-ops sell for well below the market rate but they’re in short supply and come with some restrictions that make them difficult to pick up.
+These types of co-ops sell for well below the market rate, but they’re in short supply and come with some restrictions that make them difficult to pick up.
 Below is our guide to them, what they are and how you can grab one for yourself.

 What is an HDFC co-op?

 Housing Fund Development Corporation (HDFC) buildings can be found all across the city.
 The first of them went up a few decades ago when tenants in buildings with derelict landlords were allowed to form cooperatives and take over their buildings.
 Prices have steadily risen since those early days, but HDFC’s can be found on the market for a few hundred thousand dollars apiece.